 Top Tip: The decks located at the back of the boat are usually really quiet and no one else seems to be about, plus it’s a great spot to see just how fast you’re cruising….

-Our initial “cruise” around the cruise liner found us exploring all the various decks and discovering where the restaurants, theatre, cinema, casino and nightclub was located.
+Our initial “cruise” around the liner found us exploring all the various decks and discovering more about where to find the MSC Sinfonia entertainment, restaurants, theatre, cinema, casino and nightclub.

-We quickly discovered that life on board a cruise liner is one of the most relaxing ways to travel and over the course of our cruise I came to understand the appeal of a cruise holiday and realised why so many people rave about them…
+We quickly discovered that life on board a cruise liner is one of the most relaxing ways to travel and over the course of our cruise on board the Sinfonia I came to understand the appeal of a cruise holiday and realised why so many people rave about them…

 There is the benefit of only unpacking once and basing yourself in one room for the duration of your trip.